yugabyte/yugabyte-db/docs/content/latest/develop/gitdev/codespaces.md

 Codespaces is a configurable cloud development environment accessible via a browser or through a local Visual Studio Code editor.
 A codespace includes everything developers need to develop for a specific repository, including the Visual Studio Code editing experience, common languages, tools, and utilities.
 Instantly it sets up a cloud-hosted, containerized, and customizable Visual Studio Code environment.

-Follow the steps below to set up a codespace environment with a pre-configured YugabyteDB.
+Follow the steps below to set up a Codespace environment with a pre-configured YugabyteDB.
 For details on GitHub Codespaces, see the [GitHub Codespaces documentation](https://docs.github.com/en/codespaces).

 ## Requirements

-Codespaces doesn't require anything in your local workstation other than a code editor and Git CLI.
-Much of the development happens in the cloud through a web browser though you have the option to use Visual Studio Code locally.
+Codespaces doesn't require anything on your local computer other than a code editor and Git CLI.
+Much of the development happens in the cloud through a web browser, though you also have the option to use Visual Studio Code locally.

-## Getting Started with a boot app
+## Get started with a boot app

 You can find the source at [Spring Boot todo on GitHub](https://github.com/yugabyte/yb-todo-app.git).

-The easy way to get started with Codespaces is to simply fork this [source repo](https://github.com/yugabyte/yb-todo-app.git) and jump on to the [Setting up the Codespace environment](#set-up-the-codespaces-environment) section to launch the Codespaces environment for your forked repository.
+**The easy way to get started** with Codespaces is to simply fork the [source repository](https://github.com/yugabyte/yb-todo-app.git) and follow the instructions in [Set up the Codespaces environment](#set-up-the-codespaces-environment) to launch the Codespaces environment for your forked repository.

-If you want to set this up from scratch, then follow the below instructions to bootstrap the base project template and copy the appropriate files/content from the [source repo](https://github.com/yugabyte/yb-todo-app.git).
+If you want **to set this up from scratch**, follow the instructions in [Initialize the base project structure](#initialize-the-base-project-structure) to bootstrap the base project template and copy the appropriate files/content from the [source repo](https://github.com/yugabyte/yb-todo-app.git).

 ### Initialize the base project structure

 Spring todo is a Java Spring Boot reactive app.
-However, the steps to go through the Codespaces experience are agnostic of the language/framework.
+However, the steps to go through the Codespaces experience are language- and framework-agnostic.
 A quick way to get started with a spring boot app is via the [Spring Initializer](https://start.spring.io).
 Generate the base project structure with Webflux, Flyway, and R2DBC dependencies.

 ![set-up the base project abstract](/images/develop/gitdev/codespace/init-sb.png)